favonia/cloudflare-ddns/README.markdown

 ### ⚙️ Deploy as a system service

 The repository currently includes [community-contributed sample configurations](./contrib/README.markdown) for OpenBSD.
-Additional service-manager examples, such as `systemd`, belong there too.

 ### 🦭 Run the container with Podman